styopdev/multiPicker/README.md

 #### How to use

-Install multipicker
+There are ceveral ways for multipicker plugin installation:

-using npm:   `npm install multipicker`
++ using npm:   `npm install multipicker`

-bower: `bower install multipicker`
++ using bower: `bower install multipicker`

-or download and unpack zip file from [github repository](https://github.com/styopdev/multiPicker).
++ download and unpack zip file from [github repository](https://github.com/styopdev/multiPicker).

 Load the latest version of jQuery library and plugin's files from `dist` folder in the html document.